 The Company keeps reviewing its Business strategy from time to time and makes decisions that deem fit to the expectation from its strategic intent and as a part of that intent, it is reviewing its business operations including consolidating its work place(s).
-Presently, the work place(s) of the Company is scattered over into several offices including corporate office at 'NHC House, 2/13, Anand Nagar, Santacruz (E), Mumbai - 400055 and Factory at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat: 396175.
+Presently, the work place(s) of the Company is scattered over into several offices including Factory at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat: 396175.